AgRoboticsResearch/headland_trajectory_planning/README.md

 # headland_trajectory_planning
-This repo is includes headland space modeling and trajectory planning for autonomous agricultural vehicle in the orchard.
+This repo includes headland space modeling and trajectory planning for autonomous agricultural vehicles in the orchard.
+The code is to be released soon!!